tarantool/doc/doc/dev_guide/internals/iproto/replication.rst

     ..  raw:: html
         :file: images/repl_join_response.svg

 #.
-It sends its last SNAP file,
+It sends a number of :ref:`INSERT <box_protocol-insert>` requests (with additional LSN and ServerID).
-    by simply creating a number of :ref:`INSERT <box_protocol-insert>`\s (with additional LSN and ServerID).
+    In this way, the data is updated on the instance that sent the IPROTO_JOIN request.
-    The instance that sent the IPROTO_JOIN request should not reply to these INSERT requests.
+    The instance should not reply to these INSERT requests.

 #.
 It sends the new vclock's MP_MAP in a response similar to the one above
     and closes the socket.